CyDragon80/node-xml-csharp-cereal/README.md

 ## Installation

-This module is contained in a single file, so you can either just grab 'xml-csharp-cereal.js' and add it to your project, or install it from npm.
+This module is contained in a single file, so you can either just grab [xml-csharp-cereal.js](xml-csharp-cereal.js) and add it to your project directly, or install it from npm.
 > npm install xml-csharp-cereal

 ## XML Libraries

 This module is not written to depend on a singular XML library.
 Therefore you need to install a supported XML package separately.
 Each supported XML library would have an associated "to_*XmlLib*()" and "from_*XmlLib*()" on XmlTemplateFactory.
 * [xml2js](https://www.npmjs.com/package/xml2js) { [test/test_xml2js.js](test/test_xml2js.js) } - Supports all current features.
+* [xmldom](https://www.npmjs.com/package/xmldom) { [test/test_xmldom.js](test/test_xmldom.js) } - Supports all current features.

 Support for more XML libraries might be added over time.